systemd/systemd/docs/PORTABLE_SERVICES.md

 images minimal.

-If the image is writable, and some of the files or directories that are overmounted from the host do not exist yet they are automatically created.
+If the image is writable, and some of the files or directories that are overmounted from the host do not exist yet they will be automatically created.
 On read-only, immutable images (e.g. squashfs images) all files and directories to over-mount must exist already.

 Note that as no new image format or metadata is defined, it's very straightforward to define images than can be made use of in a number of